-Hanno Elbraechter has been a member of the DKSH Executive Committee and Head of Business Unit Technology since September 2014.
-In this function, Mr. Elbraechter oversees about 1,670 specialists in 18 countries across Asia.
-He is also a member of Board of Directors at Datacolor AG (SIX: DCN) since November 2018.
-Before joining DKSH, he spent more than ten years at Deckel Maho Gildemeister (DMG) from 2004 to 2014.
-In his last position, he was appointed to CEO Asia of DMG in 2009.
-Hanno Elbraechter graduated from Ecole de Management (ESC) de Bordeaux, France, and University of Applied Sciences Muenster, Germany.
+Hanno Elbraechter has been Head Business Unit Technology and a member of the Executive Committee since September 2014.
+In this role, Hanno Elbraechter oversees 1,540 specialists in 18 markets across Asia.
+Before joining DKSH, he spent more than ten years at Deckel Maho Gildemeister (DMG) from 2004 to 2014 and was appointed as CEO Asia of DMG in 2009.
+He is a member of the Board of Directors at Datacolor AG (SIX: DCN) since November 2018 and at Rudolph Research Analytical since October 2020.
+Hanno Elbraechter graduated from the Ecole de Management (ESC) de Bordeaux, France, and University of Applied Sciences Muenster, Germany.